huaweicloud/terraform-provider-huaweicloudstack/website/docs/r/networking_router_v2.html.markdown

     "true" or "false".
 An `external_network_id` has to be set in order to set this property.
 Changing this updates the `enable_snat` of the router.

-* `external_fixed_ip` - (Optional) An external fixed IP for the router.
-This can be repeated.
-The structure is described below.
-An `external_network_id` has to be set in order to set this property.
-Changing this updates the external fixed IPs of the router.

 * `tenant_id` - (Optional) The owner of the floating IP.
 Required if admin wants to create a router for another tenant.
 Changing this creates a new router.

-* `availability_zone_hints` -  (Optional) An availability zone is used to make network resources highly available.
-Used for resources with high availability so that they are scheduled on different availability zones.
-Changing this creates a new router.

-The `external_fixed_ip` block supports:

-* `subnet_id` - (Optional) Subnet in which the fixed IP belongs to.

-* `ip_address` - (Optional) The IP address to set on the router.

 ## Attributes Reference